mutationpp/Mutationpp/docs/input_files.md

 pre-exponential factor differ only by the thirdbody species, making them good candidates to combine into a generic thirdbody reaction with efficiency factors.
 However, free electrons cannot be thirdbodies in Mutation++, so reaction 4 must be treated separately.
-Note also that there N2+ is not a possible thirdbody in reactions 1-4, thus its efficiency factor should be zero.
+Note also that N2+ is not a possible thirdbody in reactions 1-4, thus its efficiency factor should be zero.
 The remaining reactions, 5-6, should be specified normally.
 The resulting mechanism file `example.xml` is given below.